lenesk/sokolova.dk/webinars_tilmelding.md

 * typical mistakes in preparation.

-The webinar will not be recorded due to privacy reasons, but you will get the notes after the meeting as a pdf copy.

 If you have any particular individual questions, you what to get answer to during the webinar, you are more than welcome to send them directly to elena@sokolova.dk before August 3rd, 18:00, so I will be ready to answer them during the meeting.